parthgoswami-github/prod/contributorblog_3/index.md

 _________________

 This blog post is part of the August edition of [UnconventionalContributors](https://www.parthgoswami.com/categories/unconventionalcontributors/), our monthly interview series about different ways to contribute to opensource.
-If you like this article, check out the [stories of our other contributors](https://www.parthgoswami.com/categories/unconventionalcontributors/) and stay tuned for our upcoming editions.
+Don't forget to check out the next one featuring [Geoff Burke](https://www.parthgoswami.com/contributorblog_4/), Senior Cloud Solutions Architect at Tsunati.

 Have a story to share?
 We’d be delighted to get in touch and discuss sharing your story.
 We are also open to suggestions for new content that will foster the community’s growth.